John Byron: Anson's voyage around the world

-Martín Olleta, a Chono chieftain, guided the men up the coast to the Spanish settlements of Chiloé Island so they set out again.
-Two men died; after burying the bodies, the six seamen rowed off in the boat never to be seen again while Cheape, Hamilton, Byron, Campbell and the dying Elliot were on shore looking for food.
+Martín Olleta, a Chono chieftain, guided the men up the coast to the Spanish settlements on Chiloé Island, where they set out again.
+Two men died; after burying the bodies, the six seamen rowed off in the boat, never to be seen again, while Cheape, Hamilton, Byron, Campbell, and the dying Elliot were on shore looking for food.
 Olleta then agreed to take the remaining four on by canoe for their only remaining possession, a musket.
-It is likely the party travelled across Presidente Ríos Lake in inland Taitao Peninsula, a lake Chile regarded as officially discovered in 1945.
+The party likely travelled across Presidente Ríos Lake in the inland Taitao Peninsula, a lake that Chile officially discovered in 1945.
 Eventually they made it to be taken prisoner by the Spanish.
 The Spaniards treated them well and they were eventually taken to the inland capital of Santiago where they were released on parole.
-The Spaniards heard that Anson had been generous in the treatment of the prisoners he had taken and this kindness was returned.
+The Spaniards heard that Anson had been generous in the treatment of the prisoners he had taken, and this kindness was returned.

 Byron and the other three men stayed in Santiago till late 1744 and were offered passage on a French ship bound for Spain.
 Three accepted the passage.
 Campbell elected to take a mule across the Andes and joined the Spanish Admiral Pizarro in Montevideo on the Asia only to find Isaac Morris and the two seamen who had been abandoned in Freshwater Bay on the Atlantic coast.
 After time in prison in Spain, Campbell reached Britain in May 1746, followed by the other three two months later.

-In England, the official court martial examined only the loss of the Wager in which Baynes, in nominal charge at the time, was acquitted of blame but reprimanded for omissions of duty.
-Disputes over what happened after the wreck were instead played out as Bulkeley and Cummins, Campbell, Morris, the cooper Young and later Byron published their own accounts, the last of which was the only one that in any way defended Cheap who had since died.
+In England, the official court martial examined only the loss of the Wager, in which Baynes, in nominal charge at the time, was acquitted of blame but reprimanded for omissions of duty.
+Disputes over what happened after the wreck were instead played out as Bulkeley and Cummins, Campbell, Morris, the cooper Young, and later Byron published their own accounts, the last of which was the only one that in any way defended Cheap, who had since died.
 Twenty-nine crew members plus seven marines made it back to England.